Whole-of-government approach: Description

-Although there are many perspectives of Whole-of-Government (WoG), the most accepted definition is WoG as a concept that emphasises the need for greater collaboration and coordination across departmental boundaries to eliminate duplication, optimize resources, create synergies among agencies, and deliver seamless services to the citizens and businesses.
-WoG is increasingly seen as an imperative mechanism for delivering coherent and integrated policies including effective alignment of top-down policies.
-Furthermore, WoG creates comprehensive shared resources and established seamless services, encompasses communication, information sharing and decision-making processes.
+Although there are many perspectives of whole-of-government (WOG), the most accepted definition is WOG as a concept that emphasizes the need for greater collaboration and coordination across departmental boundaries to eliminate duplication, optimize resources, create synergies among agencies, and deliver seamless services to the citizens and businesses.
+WOG is increasingly seen as an imperative mechanism for delivering coherent and integrated policies including effective alignment of top-down policies.
+Furthermore, WOG creates comprehensive shared resources and established seamless services, encompasses communication, information sharing and decision-making processes.
 This requires cross-boundary government structure to build the reciprocal cooperation between government agencies that respond to the needs, capabilities, and limitations of organization in all levels.

-A few countries have adopted WoG as a central part of public sector reform.
-Meanwhile, some other countries strongly emphasise on the integrated service delivery driven by WoG policy.
-In this case, WoG concept is used as formal guidance for policymakers.
-Nonetheless, in light of increasing research and academic interest of WoG, it is clear that the global significance of this concept is on an upward trend.
-WoG is needed to simplify and integrate e-government services with a focus on quality improvement through the connected government.
-WoG collaboration requires agencies to make their vertical organisational structures visible.
-Through WoG, decision-making processes can be made in a central point for all agencies to help eliminate duplication, monitor on-going collaborations and serve as an institutional unit to embark on the collaborative strategies.
+A few countries have adopted WOG as a central part of public sector reform.
+Meanwhile, some other countries strongly emphasize on the integrated service delivery driven by WOG policy.
+In this case, WOG concept is used as formal guidance for policymakers.
+Nonetheless, in light of increasing research and academic interest of WOG, it is clear that the global significance of this concept is on an upward trend.
+WOG is needed to simplify and integrate e-government services with a focus on quality improvement through the connected government.
+WOG collaboration requires agencies to make their vertical organizational structures visible.
+Through WOG, decision-making processes can be made in a central point for all agencies to help eliminate duplication, monitor on-going collaborations and serve as an institutional unit to embark on the collaborative strategies.

-Studies have highlighted some benefits of implementing WoG.
-Some of the salient points are optimizing outcomes with extensive collaboration to deliver services that are tailored made to citizens and business's needs, simplifying processes by coordinating the needs of the public authorities involved, reducing duplication and integrating services, eliminating the bureaucratic model and fragmented services to allow more integrated approach, breaking the information ‘silos’ that are created by departmentalism and lack of coordination, nurturing partnerships with various agencies for delivering seamless government services, and on supplanting the vertical sectoral boundaries of traditional bureaucracy with collaborative structures.
+Studies have highlighted some benefits of implementing WOG.
+Some of the salient points are optimizing outcomes with extensive collaboration to deliver services that are tailored made to citizens and business's needs, simplifying processes by coordinating the needs of the public authorities involved, reducing duplication and integrating services, eliminating the bureaucratic model and fragmented services to allow more integrated approach, breaking the information 'silos' that are created by departmentalism and lack of coordination, nurturing partnerships with various agencies for delivering seamless government services, and on supplanting the vertical sectoral boundaries of traditional bureaucracy with collaborative structures.
 These studies focus on the non-technical elements ranging from the strategic management, planning, and business process realignment as well as coordination efforts towards the establishment of integrated services.

-Other studies mention about the technical factors to support the success of WoG initiative.
+Other studies mention about the technical factors to support the success of WOG initiative.
 The factors include standardization of requirements in the implementation of integration processes, interoperability, big data. and security.
 Meanwhile, the United Nations Department of Economic and Social Affairs (UNDESA) has outlined WoG characteristics as the key contributors to E-government development.
 These characteristics are structured as dimensions with multidimensional constructs.
 The dimensions include citizen centricity, common infrastructure and interoperability, collaborative services, governance, networked organizational model, social inclusion as well as transparent and open government.